Extending the range and diversity of quality documentary programming that offers a window into the Māori world.

 We aim to fund a range of diverse and innovative documentaries and factual programmes that the target audiences enjoy.
 Its also important there are programmes on free-to-air television that reflect and develop our national identity by promoting Māori language and culture to a wide audience.

 Pakipūmeka Aotearoa is a joint initiative between NZ On Air and Māori Television.
-We have an annual fund for a specified number of one hour stand alone documentaries.

 We look to support programmes on a broad range of topics that will appeal to diverse audiences.
 In the 2012-13 funding year ten documentaries were funded that will examine topics such as child poverty and youth alcohol use and a programme that looks at what the stars of classic feature film Once Were Warriors are doing now.

 The programmes were broadcast during prime time on Māori Television, are frequently repeated and are available on demand.

 What Are We Going To Do About Koro?, Ponsonby Productions - $ 125,000

 Get Your Butt Off The Table, Itinui Productions - $124,965